Higher-order Lie bracket approximation and averaging of control-affine systems with application to extremum seeking: Higher-order Lie bracket approximation and application to extremum seeking

-\textbf{Example 1.} This example verifies observation $O1$ that {if Proposition 5 is satisfied (like the works of \cite{DURR2013,BoundedUpdateKrstic,VectorFieldGRUSHKOVSKAYA2018} as in Corollary 3), then we have a complete averaging asymptote} that captures the ultimate qualitative behavior of the ESC (e.g., stability and convergence rate), and higher orders will not be needed.
+\textbf{Example 1.} This example verifies observation $O1$ that {if \xref{TeXFolio:pps5} is satisfied (like the works of \cite{DURR2013,BoundedUpdateKrstic,VectorFieldGRUSHKOVSKAYA2018} as in \xref{TeXFolio:cry3}), then we have a complete averaging asymptote} that captures the ultimate qualitative behavior of the ESC (e.g.,~stability and convergence rate), and higher orders will not be needed.
 Let us consider:

 with $m = 2, J=-H(x-1)^4$ as the cost function and $v$ as a variable introduced by the presence of a high pass filter of frequency $h$.
 The expressions and numerical values used in our simulation are $b_1 = J-v$, $b_2 = a$, $u_1 = \sin(k_1 \omega t), u_2 = \cos(k_2 \omega t)$, $p_1=p_2= 0.5$, $k_1=k_2=1$, $\omega = 20$, $h=5$, $a=1$ and $H=1/10$.
 The initial condition is $[x_0,v_0]=[4,0]$.
-We computed first-order LBS (r=2) and second-order LBS (r=3) using the formulas of $\bm{L}_1$ to $\bm{L}_3$ in \eqref{eqn:l1_main}-\eqref{eqn:l3_main}, and plotted both of them along the ESC system.
-The simulation is shown in Figure \ref{fig:2contorls2lbs1_sim}.
+We computed first-order LBS (r=2) and second-order LBS (r=3) using the formulas of $\bm{L}_1$ to $\bm{L}_3$ in \eqref{eqn:l1_main}--\eqref{eqn:l3_main}, and plotted both of them with the ESC system.
+The simulation is shown in \xref{fig:2contorls2lbs1_sim}.
 One can clearly see how well the LBSs capture the average behavior of the ESC system.
-It is also clear that the first-order LBS (r=2) was enough (no need for LBS with r=3) to capture the qualitative behavior of the system (e.g., stability and convergence).
+It is also clear that the first-order LBS (r=2) was enough (no need for LBS with r=3) to capture the qualitative behavior of the system (e.g.,~stability and convergence).
 Furthermore, note that the number of control inputs is $m=2$ with $p_1+p_2 = 1$.
-So, Corollary \ref{cor:completeAvg_main} {is applicable as well}.
+So, \xref{cor:completeAvg_main} {is applicable as well}.